a-langer/nexus-sso/README.md

   nexus.group.nontransitive.privileges.enabled=true
   ```

-  Note that it is:
+  > **_Note that_**:
+  >
-  * Sufficient for the user to have "browse" or "read" privilege (either of them) to read files from the repository.
+  > * It is sufficient for a user to have the "browse" or "read" privilege (either one) to read files from the repository.
-  * Privileges must be granted to the repository itself and to the group repository in which it is a member.
+  > * Privileges must be granted to the repository itself and to the group repository in which it is a member.

 ## Additional settings (tips and tricks)

 * [Docker compose](./compose.yml) configuration may be extended with [compose.override.yml](./_compose.override.yml) (for example, pass additional files to the container).
 * SAML/SSO authentication may be configured with environment variables in [.env](./.env) file, for more flexible settings, can make changes directly to [shiro.ini](./etc/sso/config/shiro.ini) ([variable interpolation][16] supported).
 However, this also requires that the configuration files of service provider (ex., [sp-metadata.xml](./etc/sso/config/sp-metadata.xml)) and identity provider (ex., [metadata-okta.xml](./etc/sso/config/metadata.xml) or [metadata-keycloak.xml](./etc/sso/config/metadata-keycloak.xml)) will be passed to the container.
-Examples of creating SAML configurations see in "[Keycloak SAML integration with Nexus application][15]".
+Examples of creating SAML configurations see in "[Keycloak SAML integration with Nexus application][15]" (except "Configure Nexus Applications").
 * Nginx SSL is pre-configured, to enable it, need rename file [_ssl.conf](./etc/nginx/_ssl.conf) to `ssl.conf` and pass to `${NEXUS_ETC}/nginx/tls/` two files:
   * `site.crt` - PEM certificate of domain name.
   * `site.key` - key for certificate.
 * [UrlRewriteFilter][17] is used to route HTTP requests within the application and can be further configured using [urlrewrite.xml](./etc/sso/config/urlrewrite.xml) (for example override or protect API endpoint).
-Status of UrlRewriteFilter available in http://localhost:8081/rewrite-status.
+Status of UrlRewriteFilter available in `http://localhost:8081/rewrite-status`.

 ## Development environment